Cycling in Yorkshire & Beyond

 It's 2.5km at an average 6.2%, to a height of 430m, reached after 78km raced.

-Then the next climb begins, the Côte de Spinello.
+Then the next climb begins, the Côte de Carnaio.

-The climb is to the village of Spinello, above Santa Sofia.
-It's 7.1km at an average 6%, reaching a height of 707m after 95km raced.
+The Côte de Carnaio climb is towards the Poggio Carnaio, passing close to the village of Spinello on the way up.
+It's 10.5km at an average 4.6%, reaching a height of 760m after 98.3km raced.

 Next there's a long descent via San Piero in Bagno and along the Fiume Savio to the Lago di Quarto.